liamks/Drawbridge.js/Readme.md

 ### .getWaitlist( function( error, users ) )

-+   *function* is a callback function that takes two parameters, an arror, and an array with results.
++   *function* is a callback function that takes two parameters, an error, and an array with results.

 `.getWaitlist()` takes a callback function and returns an array of objects, each object representing a person on the waiting list.